812 Grand Street; Trenton, NJ 08610

 *Our wonderful pastor is now Fr.
 Volodymyr Chaikivskyi.

 Fr.
 Volodymyr and Matushka Oksana are natives of Ukraine.
-They are joyfully expanding their

 As the parish continued to grow in number it became clear that a church hall was needed to accommodate its educational and social activities.
 In 1959, Mr. Feodor Bonderchuk donated a corner plot of land next to the church in memory of his daughter, Daria.
 A few years later, a building fund drive was held and the hall was built.
 Daria Hall was dedicated on November 22, 1964.
 Another large and unexpected gift of land was received in 1965 when Mr. Peter Traskewicz donated more than ten acres of land in Hamilton Square to be used as a recreation area in memory of his wife, Nadezhda.
 Several men of the parish, led by Mr. John Chanczewsky, built a large picnic pavilion of steel.
 In 1997 the picnic grounds were the site of the parish's first carnival, held May 21-24.
+St. Vladimir is fortunate to have these wonderful facilities to support the many activities in our parish!

 COME GROW WITH US!
 COME PRAY WITH US!